What is the Best Sander for Deck Refinishing? (2023)

 Don’t use a sander with rough grit specifications if your deck is made of softwoods.
 Sandpapers around 60 to 80 grit should work well if you’re trying to remove old paint or stain without jeopardizing its smoothness.

 On the other hand, 120-grit sanding papers are great for smoother finishes.
-However, we recommend applying minimal pressure when using this.
+However, you better apply minimal pressure when using this.

 While there are different grits suitable for finishes, it’s important to keep in mind that there’s also a particular sandpaper grit specification before painting wood